 Hervé Gouraige is a Member of the Sills Cummis & Gross Litigation Practice Group.
-Mr. Gouraige practices in the areas of health care fraud litigation (False Claims Act cases), general commercial litigation, white collar criminal defense, antitrust litigation and internal corporate investigations.
+Mr. Gouraige practices in the areas of white collar criminal defense, federal and state civil RICO actions, health care fraud litigation (False Claims Act cases), internal corporate investigations, general commercial litigation, including class actions, and antitrust litigation.
 He has represented corporate and individual clients in civil and criminal matters in federal and state courts throughout the country.
 Mr. Gouraige is known for using his skills, experience and legal knowledge to develop innovative approaches to solve client problems without having to go to trial.

 Examples of Innovative Approaches Used in Solving Clients’ Problems